paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Garage Conversion
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+We had a garage conversion into a downstairs bedroom work done.
+We are extremely satisfied by the job done and the work has exceeded our expectations.
+I highly recommend {{<company>}}.